Recommended for all macOS High Sierra users

-At the moment, Apple wants users to download the update via the App Store to get a feel of how many users have upgraded to macOS High Sierra.
+At the moment, Apple wants users to download the update via the App Store to give it a feel of how many users have upgraded to macOS High Sierra.
 The data gathered here will be compared with El Capitan and Sierra when users download from the App Store the Security Update 2017-004 file for El Capitan (814MB) and Security Update 2017-001 for Sierra (768.3MB).

 NOTE: The above links to the security updates were made available a few days after the release of macOS 10.13.1 Update.